fechols/P4Sweep/README.md

 Do you want a **bit-for-bit 1:1 copy of what's on the Perforce server ASAP**?

+**P4Sweep** verifies a **400 GB workspace in less than 3 minutes**!
+(Benchmark setup: Remote VPN, 16 cores, PCIe 4.0 SSD.)

-P4Sweep checks every file in your local depot tree and confirms the MD5 hash matches the authoritative hash stored on the Perforce server.
+**P4Sweep** checks every file in your local depot tree and confirms the MD5 hash matches the authoritative hash stored on the Perforce server.
 (Like "p4 clean", but multithreaded and with an optional GUI.)

-This tool is **10x faster** than "p4 clean" on a system with 16+ cores and a high-quality SSD.
+**P4Sweep** is **10x faster** than "p4 clean" on a system with 16+ cores and a high-quality SSD.